One of the people I look up to most is Audrey Hepburn.

 When it comes to beauty, Audrey Hepburn is the epitome of.
 Even men my age can’t deny that she’s one of the most beautiful people ever in film.

 She’s also elegantly stylish.
-The clothes she wore in her movies decades ago are the kind of clothes that I’d love to have today.
+The clothes she wore in decades ago are the kind of clothes that I’d love to have today.
 Sure, she’s good friends with designers, and they loved her.
-Her easy grace something that most of us can only hope to have.
+However, her easy grace is something that most of us can only hope to have.

-She’s very talented: she’s one of the very few people who has received Academy, Grammy, Emmy, and Tony Awards, and if that does not indicate talent, what does?
+She’s very talented: she’s one of the very few people who has received the EGOT (Emmy, Grammy, Oscars, and Tony Awards) — and if that does not indicate talent, what does?

 But most of all, Audrey has a big, big heart, and if there’s anything I love about her, more than her looks or her style, it’s the heart of a woman who is so much more than the girls she portrayed in her films.